-Put simply, an edge-to-edge card design has a very slim border around the edge of ID cards.
-This border is not part of the overall design, and is simply how some ID card printers carry out the process.
-Most ID cards or white, so most borders will be white in colour.
-However, the colour will correspond with the shade of cards you are printing on.
-For example, a blue card will result in a blue border being left.
+Put simply, an edge-to-edge card design has a very slim border around the edge of an ID card.
+This border is not part of the overall design and is merely how some ID card printers carry out the printing process.
+Many are under the impression that edge-to-edge printing leaves borders that are always white.
+However, this is not the case.

 Over-the-edge printing explained

 Over-the-edge card printing is possible thanks to retransfer printers.
-Unlike direct-to-card printers that print directly onto the card, a retransfer machine uses a more complex two-step process.
-The design is printed onto an overlay which is then transferred onto the card itself.
+Unlike direct-to-card printers that print directly onto the card, a retransfer machine uses a more complex two-step print process.
+The ID card printer prints the design onto an overlay which is then transferred to the card itself.

-Edge-to-edge and over-the-edge card designs have their pros and cons.
+Edge-to-edge and over-the-edge card designs both have their pros and cons.
 Edge-to-edge printing with direct-to-card printers is affordable and can offer quicker print times if you have large volumes of cards to create.
 However, that white border isn’t ideal if you’re after a truly professional-looking card.